pgiacalo/ESP32_LoRA/README.md

 A future update to this code will add logic for receiver acknowledgements and transmission resends, if delivery fails.

-The comments at the top of the code include a wiring diagram showing how to connect the ESP32 to the LoRA module.
+The comments at the top of the code include a wiring diagram showing how to connect the ESP32 to the LoRa module.

 To build, flash and run this code using espressif tools: